ivober03/BattleShipNV/README.md

 ### Probability Density Functions:

-At the start of every new turn, based on the ships st is responsible for generating its own game board and placing its ships randomly.ill left in the battle, we’ll work out all possible locations that every ship could fit (horizontally or vertically).
+At the start of every new turn, based on the ships still left in the battle, we’ll work out all possible locations that every ship could fit (horizontally or vertically).

 Initially, this will be pretty much anywhere, but as more and more shots are fired, some locations become less likely, and some impossible.
 Every time it’s possible for a ship to be placed in over a grid location, we’ll increment a counter for that cell.
 The result will be a superposition of probabilities

 The concept of PDFs involves determining the likelihood of various events occurring, in this case, the potential positions of enemy ships on the game grid.
 This approach enables the AI to make informed guesses about the whereabouts of opponent ships and adapt its tactics accordingly.

 ## Specification: